dani-santos-code/music_inventory/README.md

 ### Dummy Data and DB set-up

-When building up your Vagrant machine, the DB is set-up and the dummy data is loaded automatically.
-So, there's no need to run the files related to those functions.
+`instruments.db` has already been generated, so there's no need to load dummy data.
+The setup occurs automatically, when the app is run.

-*Notice*: ☠️☠️☠️ If you run them manually you might run into problems.
+*Notice*: ☠️☠️☠️ If you run DB files manually you might run into problems.
 In case that happens, please delete the file `instruments.db` and run `python loadinstruments.py`